Explore the highlands of Scotland

 Today we travel to Glasgow, before changing trains for a journey on one of the world's most spectacular scenic railway lines, The West Highland Line.
 During our time on board, we travel along a hillside ledge overlooking Gare Loch before we enter the spectacular Highlands, an idyllic, remote and untouched landscape.
 The incredible route skirts the western banks of Loch Lomond and climbs quickly from Crianlarich to Upper Tyndrum and wild Rannoch Moor.
 Mighty mountains provide an imposing backdrop to our journey as we approach Fort William.
 On arrival we transfer to the nearby village of Ballachulish.

 On Day 3, we travel by coach to the town of Oban.
 Leaving the mainland by Caledonian MacBrayne ferry, we make the 40-minute crossing to the Isle of Mull.
 As we head through the small islands and across to Mull, the incredible picturepostcard views are truly awe-inspiring; rugged coastline, hills rising sharply from the water's edge, endless greens, purples and browns of the moorland and jagged, exposed rock faces.
 We arrive at the town of Craignure from where we visit Duart Castle, the ancestral home of the Maclean Clan.
 The castle is only a few minutes drive from our mooring point at Craignure and remains in a superb condition, occupying a picturesque position overlooking Loch Don.
-After our visit, we enjoy a Whiskey tasting at our hotel.
+After our visit, we enjoy a Whisky tasting at our hotel or the local distillery (departure dependent).

 Today we travel by coach to Neptune's Staircase, an impressive flight of eight locks operated by a team of at least three lock keepers.
 Situated on the Caledonian Canal, the locks are each placed at slightly different levels, overcoming a total height difference of 64 feet.
 It now takes approximately one-and-a-half hours to pass from one end of the staircase to the other, where water overcomes gravity and nature to climb the hillside.